-Visiting your provider regularly for checkups can keep you healthy by detecting potential health problems while they still can be prevented – or easily treated.
-This can prevent serious and costly medical conditions for you down the road.
+We know to visit a doctor when we’re sick, but we often forget to go when we’re healthy.
+Visiting your doctor regularly for checkups can keep you healthy by detecting potential health problems while they still can be prevented or easily treated.
+This can prevent serious, and very costly, medical conditions down the road.

 Providing preventive care with no cost sharing is one more way that the Blues are helping improve the health of Michigan residents while managing health care costs.